 Your support makes our podcast, The YA Cafe, possible.

 edited by Dahlia Adler

 Get ready to make classic literature like Poe more accessible to today’s students!
 They will LOVE this fresh take on his timeless stories.
-This collection releases September 10th, but we were lucky enough to get an ARC from Flatiron Books.
+I’m so thrilled to have gotten an ARC from Flatiron Books.
 Isn’t it such an eye-catching cover?
 I’m a big Poe fan, and I find the whole concept of the re-imaginings so captivating.

 This would be a spooktacular paired reading activity for the Halloween season 🙂 Students could compare and contrast an original Poe story with one from the retelling, or students could write a retelling of their own.
 I love retellings so much I have a blog post dedicated to inclusive retellings of classic tales.